Festival of Joy 2025

 Social Media Activities

 There will be numerous social media activities again this year.
-Be part of these activities on the thematic focus 2024 "Law and Justice in National Socialism".
-Information on Virtual Commemoration 2024
+Be part of these activities on the thematic focus 2025 "Didn't we say never again?".

 The 8 May